Chris Carter (outfielder)

-William Christopher Carter (born September 16, 1982), nicknamed "Animal", is an American former Major League Baseball outfielder who played for the Boston Red Sox and New York Mets between 2008 and 2010.
-He also played for the Saitama Seibu Lions of Nippon Professional Baseball.
+William Christopher Carter (born September 16, 1982), nicknamed "Animal", is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Boston Red Sox and New York Mets between 2008 and 2010.
+He also played in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions from 2012 to 2013.

 Career

 High school

 Carter attended De La Salle High School in Concord, California, and graduated in 2001.
 He hit for a batting average of .571 and led the league in home runs as a senior, and was named his team's MVP.
 He also was named a 2001 Preseason First Team All-American by Baseball America and Bay Valley Athletic League MVP in 2001.

 He was twice selected as North Coast Section High School Sports Focus Scholar-Athlete of the Year (2000, '01) and earned honorable mention All-American honors from USA Today as a junior in 2000.

 His father, Bill Carter, was his high school coach.